ARVIN3108/mbi-tryout-statistics/README.md

-# MBI Try Out Statistics
+# Amanatul Ummah Try Out Statistics

 This project was created based on my initiative to create a website that aims to recap the first to last tryouts.